-More information about national community based adult learning policy can be found in the archived Lifelong Learning section of the Scottish Government website or at Learning Link Scotland, the national intermediary for voluntary sector adult learning organisations in Scotland.
+More information about national community based adult learning policy can be found in the Adult Learning Strategy 2022 -2027 on the Scottish Government website or at Learning Link Scotland, the national intermediary for voluntary sector adult learning organisations in Scotland.

 Engaging with young people to facilitate their personal, social and educational development and enable them to gain a voice, influence and a place in society.